rebelsky/sams-assorted-musings-reflections/curmudgeonly-fun.md

 > No one has every asked that before.
 But yes, you may do so.

 > *I've been asked to fill out this form on survey.grinnell.edu that includes grade information.
-It appears to be hosted off campus at Vovici.
+It appears to be hosted off campus at Vovici [15].
 Does our contract with Vovici permit me to enter confidential grade information?*

 > What did someone ask you to enter?